Sir-Photch/dab-rs/README.md

 - `CHIME_DURATION_MAX_MS` is the maximum duration of a users chime, in milliseconds.
 - `FILE_SIZE_LIMIT_KILOBYTES` is the maximum size of a users chime on disk, in KB.
 - `CONNECTION_TIMEOUT_MILLISECONDS` is the duration that the bot will remain connected to a channel, after no other user joins a channel in the guild, in milliseconds.
+- `RESOURCE_DIR` is the path to the directory containing the folder structure for localization.
+- `DEFAULT_LOCALE` is the fallback locale that is to be used when translations for a users locale are not available.

+### Localization
+By default, this repository contains translations in [resources](./resources/).
+To be able to use them, reference this folder in the configuration for your setup.
+Localizations are dynamically loaded at startup, as long as the folder names obey the [Unicode Language Identifier](https://unicode.org/reports/tr35/tr35.html#Unicode_language_identifier) standards, e.g. `en-US` or `de`.